 Local and MAT Governance

-Ken Martin, Peter Whitehouse, Prof Brian Chalkley, and Richard Newton-Chance.
+Peter Castell, Prof Brian Chalkley, Steve Lloyd, Ken Martin and Richard Newton-Chance.

 Mr Richard Newton Chance

-Member, Director and Chair of the Trust Board
+Member, Trustee and Chair of the Trust Board

 Visiting Governor: Looe Community Academy

 My parents moved to St Cleer in 1965, from where I attended Liskeard Grammar School.
 Having decided that a career in the Fleet Air Arm was not for me, I completed a B Ed (Hons) at the College of St Mark and St John in Plymouth.

 I started teaching English in 1978 at Efford Secondary School.
 In 1984 I moved to Lipson Community College to take charge of Information Technology and in 1995 I became Vice Principal.
 I successfully led the bid to become a specialist Arts College in 1998.
 In 2000 I became Principal at Queen Elizabeth’s Community College in Crediton until early retirement in 2014.
 QE is a large, split site 11-18 school with the only state boarding provision in Devon.
 During my time there we became a High Performing Specialist School and, in 2011, an academy.
 I also chaired the Devon Association of Secondary Heads for two years.

 In 2014 – 15 I was the Association of School and College Leader’s funding specialist.
 I am also a council member of Learnus, a group involved in educational neuroscience.

 I became a Trustee of SMART because I still want to contribute to making our education system as effective and enjoyable as it can be both for those who experience it and those who work in it.